- Hyvä Välitystapa

 The goals of the Central Federation of Finnish Real Estate Agencies are to promote and develop research and training in the real estate brokerage industry and to further related ethical and legal regulation.
 Additionally, the Federation promotes projects designed to ensure a higher standard of competence of agents, increase the quality of the services offered by the agencies, and guarantee compliance with good real estate brokerage practice and, consequently, safer housing transactions in Finland.

 The headquarters of KVKL is located in the city center of Helsinki.
-The organization is led by the CEO Jukka Malila (M.Sc.)

 Fields of activity: